UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 {: .language-python}

 Lastly, we can use the `not in` operator to evaluate if a value is *not* in a list.
-For example, the code below returns all the rows for 2007 in Americas except for the United States and Canada.
+For example, the code below returns all the rows for 2007 in the Americas except for the United States and Canada.

 ~~~
 (